Learn more about how we are responding to the coronavirus pandemic in Greece.

 Until April, we also provided mental health care, health promotion, and temporary shelter for people in the town of Vathy, on Samos Island, which hosts mostly women, children, and patients requiring urgent medical treatment on the mainland.

-MSF has been running three clinics in Athens to respond to the specific needs of migrants and refugees.
-In the day center, MSF provides sexual and reproductive health care, mental health support, and treatment for chronic diseases.
-In September, teams also started running a travel medicine clinic to provide support to people moving on from Athens.
+We run two clinics in Athens to respond to the specific needs of migrants and refugees.
+At our daycare center, teams provide sexual and reproductive health care, mental health support, social care, and treatment for chronic diseases.
+In September, we also started running a travel medicine clinic for patients moving on from the city.

-In a second center MSF offers comprehensive care to survivors of torture and other forms of violence.
-The clinic, run in collaboration with Day Center Babel and the Greek Council for Refugees, implements a multidisciplinary approach including medical and mental health care, physiotherapy, social assistance, and legal support.
+In our second center, run in collaboration with Day Centre Babel and the Greek Council for Refugees, we offer comprehensive care to victims of torture, ill-treatment, and other forms of degrading treatment.
+The clinic’s multidisciplinary approach comprises medical and mental health care, physiotherapy, social assistance, and legal support.